brycecherry75/AdvancedAnalogWrite/README.md

 start(pin, prescaler): Start PWM on a certain pin - prescaler is common to a given set of pins

-prescaler (Uno):

-PS_NONE/PS_8/PS_64/PS_256/PS_1024 is supported on all pins

-PS_32 and PS_128 is also supported only on Pins 11/3

-T0_EXT_FALLING/T0_EXT_RISING is also supported only on Pins 6/5 with an external clock applied to Pin 4
+prescaler:

-T1_EXT_FALLING/T1_EXT_RISING is also supported only on Pins 9/10 with an external clock applied to Pin 5
+T_EXT_FALLING/T_EXT_RISING is also supported only on OCx pins with a correspond Tx hardware function pin

 stop(pin): Stop PWM on a certain pin